MelanieWary/multi-user-llm-chat/readme.md

   * To provide its full answer at once instead of saying e.g. "let me check if..." or "give me a moment for ..."

 # Management of conversation history
-Chat session history is managed and provided to the LLM :
+Chat session history is managed and provided to the LLM as follows:
-* stored in a "database", using a chat session_id -> each new message sent is stored in a (for now) dict object -> constitutes chat history (improvement: use a 'real' DB instead, e.g. Cassandra, often mentioned for storing chat history)
+* stored in a "database" -> each new message sent to the API is stored in a (for now) array object, using a chat session_id as key -> constitutes chat history (improvement: use a 'real' DB instead, e.g. Cassandra, often mentioned for storing chat history)
-* not all chat history is sent as context to the LLM, instead it is limited to a given number tokens or messages, or a given conversation duration (improvement: RAG, to add older messages that are relevant regarding the topic of the last message)
+* not all chat history is sent as context to the LLM, instead it is limited to a configurable number of tokens and number of messages and conversation duration (improvement: RAG, to add older messages that are relevant regarding the topic of the last message)
-* It is provided to the LLM as a dialog-like text, in the context ("input"), under the "role" `user` (as [this OpenAI feature](https://platform.openai.com/docs/guides/conversation-state#manually-manage-conversation-state) is not fitted for multi-user conversation)
+* It is provided to the LLM as a dialog-like text, in the context ("input"), under the "role" `user` ([this OpenAI feature](https://platform.openai.com/docs/guides/conversation-state#manually-manage-conversation-state) is not fitted for multi-user conversation)

 # Challenges faced
-* Windows 🙄
+* Working on Windows 🙄
-* LLM:
+* About the LLM responses (solution provided after the arrow `->`):
   * LLM not adressing the right user -> instructions in system prompt (maybe a bit drastic)
-  * LLM's natural tone in general (would still need improvement), and specifically
+  * LLM's natural tone in general (would still need improvement), and specifically:
     * adressing users by their name -> instructions in system prompt, result not ideal but better
     * saying hello -> reminder prompt + postprocessing
     * not always answering -> reminder prompt
     * saying "give me a moment for ..." -> instructions in system prompt
   * left unsolved:
     * do not always answer when directly asked despite instruction in system prompt
-    * do not always answer when it could -- to explore for potential improvement:
+    * do not always answer when it could -- ares for improvement to be explored:
       * ask LLM for message + probability of relevance -> control on the threshold to send (or not) the message
       * regex on input message to detect e.g. "Bob" or "assistant", and when regex detected, retry the LLM query until we get a message
-* front-end:
-  * everything ^^ --> architecture/flow that gathers a max of complexity in the back end
-  * For the first time, I could say "I have a CORS problem" -- for the first time too, I had a rough idea of what it meant -> CORS activated on back-end side
+* front-end: learning JS and work on front app still ongoing :)

 # Not done yet / to be improved: